 View the video>>

 Volunteers work with the Lexington Conservation Stewards on projects like trail repair and invasive species removal to care for our town's conservation land

 Questions?
-Contact the Conservation Stewardship Coordinator by email: Conservation Stewardship Coordinator or by phone: 781.862.0500 x 240.
+Contact the Conservation Stewardship Coordinator by email: Conservation Stewardship Program Coordinator or by phone: 781.862.0500 x 240.